Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Events triggered by sleep deprivation, stress, alcohol, or missed medication

-A phone video and a witness description can be extremely helpful.
+Helpful Information: A phone video of the episode and a detailed description from someone who witnessed the event can be extremely helpful during evaluation.

 Common Causes of Seizure-Like Events